KxSystems/docs/docs/wp/iterators/index.md

 ### Higher ranks

-Each Parallel, `peach`, and `each` apply unary iterables.
+Each Parallel, `peach`, and `each` apply unary values.
-Each Left, Each Right, Each Prior, and `prior` apply binary iterables.
+Each Left, Each Right, Each Prior, and `prior` apply binary values.

-The Each iterator applies iterables of any rank.
+The Each iterator applies values of any rank.

 ```q
 q)1 2 3 in' (1 2 3;3 4 5;5 6 7)